-While the digital divide between rural and urban areas isn’t a secret, the pandemic has brought it into the limelight.
+The digital divide between rural and urban areas isn’t a secret, but the pandemic brought it into the limelight.
 The FCC estimates that 6.5% of the U.S. population3 (more than 21 million Americans) don’t have access to the internet.

 A study by BroadbandNow reveals that the FCC data is conservative at best.
 The findings indicate that nearly 42 million Americans4 don’t have a broadband connection.
 Worse still, more than 83 million U.S. consumers5 lack the freedom to choose from different broadband providers.

 The good news is that the digital divide has finally caught the attention of policymakers.
-That means they’re going to actively invest in providing equal internet access to consumers irrespective of their locations.
-This, in turn, puts the odds in favor of fixed wireless.
+That means they will actively invest in providing equal internet access to consumers irrespective of their locations, putting the odds in favor of fixed wireless.

 Why Will Users Choose Fixed Wireless Over Other Broadband Services?

 Apart from the lightning-fast speeds and low latency, fixed wireless addresses several pain points users face with DSL, cable, and fiber internet.

 It’s cumbersome and expensive to deploy these technologies in remote areas, and it doesn’t make sense for service providers to install cable or fiber infrastructure in a location with very few customers.
 Even if they decide to build the infrastructure, it’ll be time-consuming and expensive.